DrAShabut/AndroidDev/session-3.md

 ![image](https://gitlab.com/LTUcompsci/5014-further-software-dev/-/wikis/uploads/ff971689644c8b4dcbb0f7d1aeb6be01/image.png)

 Android apps can contain one or more activities.
 Once your app has more than one activity, you will get to navigate from one activity to another using Intent.
-This tutorial will illustrate the basics of Intent in Android and how to use this messaging object to start communication between different components.
+This tutorial will illustrate the basics of Intent in Android and how to use this messaging object to start communications between different components.

 **Exercise 1: Android Intent Example**